 Parent Handouts with information on local (and national resources) should be offered to patients and their families, such as the SEEK Parent Handouts.
-These serve as a valuable adjunct to info communicated orally.
+These serve as a valuable adjunct to what is communicated orally.
 Highlight which resource(s) may be most helpful.
-See below for info to include:
+See below for information to include:

-- \circ $\;$ Customize parent handouts with resource information.
+- o Customize parent handouts with resource information.
 Specify:

 - Service(s) provided

 - Address

 - Contact information

 - Hours of operation

 - Cost, fees

 - Eligibility criteria1

 - Update the information periodically, preferably annually1

-- Identify specific people at the resource to be the main point of contact for referred parents1
+- Identify specific people at the resources to serve as the main point of contact for referred parents1

 - Personnel can plan with the family re. optimal resource(s) (e.g., location, insurance accepted)